 Whether we’re attracted to the opposite gender, the same gender or both, the truth is: We learn how to experience sexual pleasure for pleasure’s sake by understanding our own sexual desires and responses.

 Our enjoyment of specific sexual behaviors and practices varies from one individual to another.
-For example, pornography may be irresistible to some people and repugnant to others.
-The point is that no matter what stimulates our individual sexual desires or which sexual practices we use to satisfy them, we are all sexual beings.
+No matter what stimulates our individual sexual desires or which sexual practices we use to satisfy them, we are all sexual beings.
 How we choose to behave as sexual beings is up to us.

 Sex has been shown to promote better sleep habits, less stress, more happiness, etc. Sex is a healthy bodily function.
 Our bodies thrive on the chemicals released during orgasm, so a healthy sex life is indeed part of a healthy body.

 How will you experience sexual pleasure?

+There isn’t a “right way” to experience sexual pleasure.
 Start with that rich fantasy life you’ve written in your head.
 If you have a partner, he/she might enjoy it as much as you do!
 Talk about it with your partner.
 Understand that sexual pleasure is a matter of mutual interest.
 Remember that consenting adults can be as sexually adventurous as they please.
-And don’t forget that your partner, particularly if your partner is male, is likely to have an entirely different set of favorite stimuli.
+And don’t forget that your partner is likely to have an entirely different set of favorite stimuli.

 Communication is Key